Weathercold/extra-logging/README.md

     $ ./lein launch

+**TIP:** If you use IntelliJ IDEA, you can set environment variables in run configurations (see below).

 ### Chain tasks

 You can chain Leiningen tasks using `do`:

     $ ./lein do uberjar, dex, copy, launch

+## IntelliJ IDEA Run Configurations

+Two run configurations are provided:
+- Desktop `./lein uberjar, copy, launch`
+- Android `./lein uberjar, dex, copy, launch`

+## GitHub Workflow

+A workflow automatically builds your project on commit or on pull request.
+A dexified jar and a plain one are generated.[1]

 ## Credits

 iarkn for the dex task and various other things

+---

+[1] Due to GitHub's limitation, jar files cannot be uploaded directly.
+I worked around this issue by extracting and uploading the files inside the jar, however the upload speed for a large amount of small files is extremely slow.
+For this reason a plain jar for testing is also uploaded, but it comes wrapped in a zip.